ECHAD (א ח ד)

 “(4) it acts the part of an indefinite article,”

-Gesenius also lists a plural form of the word (achadim, in Hebrew) which means "joined in one, united."
+Gesenius also lists a plural form of the word (achadim) which means “joined in one, united.”
 This, too, is not the form used at Deut.
-6:4 which context shows, instead, to have meaning #5 above. - See Gesenius' Hebrew-Chaldee Lexicon to the Old Testament, #259, Baker Book House.
-Surely, if God (or Jehovah) were really a union of persons, a united one, this form which truly means "united one" would have been used to describe "Him" repeatedly in the Holy Scriptures.
+6:4 which context shows, instead, to have meaning #5 above. - See Gesenius’ Hebrew-Chaldee Lexicon to the Old Testament, #259, Baker Book House.
+Surely, if God (Jehovah) were really a union of persons, a united one, this form which truly means “united one” would have been used to describe “Him” repeatedly in the Holy Scriptures.
 But it and all other words with similar meanings were never used for God (or Jehovah)!

-By using a good Bible Concordance (such as Strong's or Young's) we can find all the uses of echad in the Bible.
-Unfortunately (due to space limitations), Young's and Strong's both list the rare plural form (achadim,) and the "AS one" (Kechad) form along with the common singular form (echad) without distinguishing among them.
+By using a good Bible Concordance (such as Strong’s or Young’s) we can find all the uses of echad in the Bible.
+Unfortunately (due to space limitations), Young’s and Strong’s both list the rare plural form (achadim in Hebrew letters) and the “AS one” (Kechad) form along with the common singular form (echad) without distinguishing among them.

-Nevertheless, since both the plural form and the kechad form are used quite rarely (see Ezek.
-37:17 for an example), we can see that the overwhelming majority of the uses of echad listed in these concordances (over 500) obviously have the meaning of singleness just as we use the word "one" today.
+Nevertheless, since both the plural form achadim and the kechad form are used quite rarely (see Ezek.
+37:17 and 2 Chronicles 5:13 for examples), we can see that the overwhelming majority of the uses of echad listed in these concordances (over 500) obviously have the meaning of singleness just as we normally use the word “one” today.

-If you should find a scripture listed as using echad in your concordance that definitely has the meaning "plural oneness" or "together," or "as one," you should check it out in an interlinear Hebrew-English Bible.
+If you should find a scripture listed as using echad in your concordance that definitely has the meaning “plural oneness” or “together,” or “as one,” you should check it out in an interlinear Hebrew-English Bible.
 If the word in question is really the echad form of the word (as at Deut.
-6:4), then it will end with the Hebrew letter "d" (looks like a '7') in the Hebrew portion of your interlinear.
-If, however, it is really the plural form of the word (achadim), then it will end in the Hebrew letter "m" (looks like a square).
-And if the word is really Kechad ("AS one"), it will begin with the Hebrew letter "k" (looks like a backward 'C').
+6:4), then it will end with the Hebrew letter “d” (similar to '7') in the Hebrew portion of your interlinear.
+If, however, it is really the plural form of the word (achadim), then it will end in the Hebrew letter “m” (similar to 'D').
+And if the word is really Kechad (“AS one”), it will begin with the Hebrew letter “k” (similar to a backward 'C').
 Remember, though, that Hebrew reads from right to left (so the LAST letter of a Hebrew word is really the letter at the extreme LEFT.)

 Using your concordance along with an interlinear Hebrew-English Bible in this manner, I don’t believe you will ever find echad (as used at Deut.
 6:4) literally meaning “plural oneness”!

-Further emphasizing the impropriety of this "plural oneness" interpretation of echad are the many trinitarian renderings of Deut.
+Further emphasizing the impropriety of this “plural oneness” interpretation of echad are the many trinitarian renderings of Deut.
 6:4.
 In the dozens of different trinitarian Bible translations that I have examined none of them have rendered Deut.
-6:4 (or Mark 12:29) in such a way as to show anything even faintly resembling a "plural oneness"!!
+6:4 (or Mark 12:29 in the Greek NT) in such a way as to show anything even faintly resembling a “plural oneness”!!

 Even the highly trinitarian The Living Bible, which, being a paraphrase Bible, is able to (and frequently does) take great liberties with the literal Greek and Hebrew meanings in order to make better trinitarian interpretations, renders Deut.
 6:4 as “Jehovah is our God, Jehovah alone.”
 Notice that there’s not even a hint of a “plural oneness” Jehovah!